 Agreement FTA Text on Withdrawal US Law on Withdrawal FTA Text on Renegotiation US Law on Renegotiation FTA Text on Tariff Modification US Law on Tariff Modification Effect of FTA Termination or Withdrawal on US Implementing Legislation Chile (Signed on June 6, 2003) Article 24.4: ENTRY INTO FORCE AND TERMINATION 1.
 The entry into force of this Agreement is subject to the completion of necessary domestic legal procedures by each Party.
 2. This Agreement shall enter into force 60 days after the date on which the Parties exchange written notification that such procedures have been completed, or after such other period as the Parties may agree.
 3. Either Party may terminate this Agreement by written notification to the other Party.
 This Agreement shall expire 180 days after the date of such notification.
-Act (other than this subsection) and the amendments made by this Act shall cease to be effective.
+Section 107(c) (TERMINATION OF THE AGREEMENT) states: 69 On the date on which the Agreement ceases to be in force, the provisions of this Act (other than this subsection) and the amendments made by this Act shall cease to be effective.
 Article 24.2: AMENDMENTS 1.
 The Parties may agree on any modification of or addition to this Agreement.
 2. When so agreed, and approved in accordance with the applicable legal procedures of each Party, a modification or addition shall constitute an integral part of this Agreement.
 US law (i.e., the implementing act or TPA) is silent as to whether congressional approval would be required for any such amendments.
 If certain conditions are met, a Party may take agricultural safeguard measures pursuant to Article 3.18, and bilateral emergency actions with respect to textile and apparel goods pursuant to Article 3.19.
 Otherwise, tariff increases would only be permitted after amendment of a Party's schedule.
 Article 24.2 governs the process for making such amendments.
-Section 201(b) of the Act states: 57 (b) Other Tariff ModificationsSubject to the consultation and layover provisions of section 103(a), the President may proclaim- "(1) such modifications or continuation of any duty, "(2) such modifications as the United States may agree to with Chile regarding the staging of any duty treatment set forth in Annex 3.3 of the Agreement, "(3) such continuation of duty-free or excise treatment, or "(4) such additional duties, as the President determines to be necessary or appropriate to maintain the general level of reciprocal and mutually advantageous concessions with respect to Chile provided for by the Agreement.
+Section 201(b) of the Act states: 70 (b) Other Tariff ModificationsSubject to the consultation and layover provisions of section 103(a), the President may proclaim- "(1) such modifications or continuation of any duty, "(2) such modifications as the United States may agree to with Chile regarding the staging of any duty treatment set forth in Annex 3.3 of the Agreement, "(3) such continuation of duty-free or excise treatment, or "(4) such additional duties, as the President determines to be necessary or appropriate to maintain the general level of reciprocal and mutually advantageous concessions with respect to Chile provided for by the Agreement.
 It is likely that US withdrawal from the Agreement under Article 24.4 would automatically terminate the implementing act because withdrawal would terminate the FTA.